 Previously, business owners were required to depreciate the cost of an HVAC upgrade over a period of 39 years.
 This meant business owners deducted a small portion of the total expense for each year of the depreciation period.

-Now, a business owner can elect to not treat an HVAC upgrade as an expense chargeable to a capital account – the entire expense of the HVAC upgrade may be claimed for the tax year in which it was purchased and placed in service.
+Now, a business owner can elect to not treat an HVAC upgrade as an expense chargeable to a capital account.
+Claim the entire expense of the HVAC upgrade for the tax year in which it was purchased and placed in service.

-Tax Benefits for HVAC Upgrades
+Tax Benefits for Atlanta Commercial HVAC Owners

-Let’s say your commercial HVAC upgrade has a total cost of $14,000 – under the old system, you may depreciate approximately $358 per year for a period of 39 years.
+Let’s say your commercial HVAC upgrade has a total cost of $14,000.
+Under the old system, you may depreciate approximately $358 per year for a period of 39 years.
 Under the new system, you may deduct the entire $14,000 at one time.
 This can lower your business’s tax bill by approximately $5,000!

-How to Qualify with HVAC Upgrades
+How to Qualify for the Tax Deduction with HVAC Upgrades